Talking Pictures TV

-Talking Pictures TV (TPTV) is a British free-to-air vintage-film and nostalgia television channel.
-It was launched on 26 May 2015 on Sky channel 343, but later also became available on Freeview, Freesat, and Virgin Media.
-It is on air for 24 hours a day and features mainly older British films, both classics and B-films, but the schedule also includes some American films, straight-to-video programmes, cinema shorts, extended interviews with veteran actors, and period home movies of British locations.
+Talking Pictures TV (TPTV) is a British free-to-air vintage film and nostalgia television channel.
+It was launched on 26 May 2015 on Sky.
+Later it also became available on Freeview, Freesat and Virgin Media.

+It is on air 24 hours a day and features mainly older British films, both classics and B-films.
+The schedule also includes some American films, straight-to-video programmes, cinema shorts, extended interviews with veteran actors and period home movies of British locations.

 In July 2018, Talking Pictures TV had an audience share of 0.50%.
 As of 2019, it had reached an audience share of 0.63%.

 Foundation

 TPTV is a family business, founded by producer/editor Noel Cronin, and run by his daughter Sarah Cronin-Stanley with her husband Neill Stanley.
 Films in many genres (horror, comedy, drama and thriller) are included in the schedule.
 In-house productions are also shown, as are items from the Cronins' own back catalogue, including Noel's Dandelion Distribution, as well as series from the archive of Southern Television, a former ITV contractor, and early American television shows.
 Movies are usually copied directly from film reels; damaged reels from the catalogue are often replaced by donations, either from online, viewers or available libraries.

 One of the aims of the founders was to maintain the history of British cinema; it was said to have been in the making since 2007.
 Older movies, including those made in black and white, were once regularly shown on terrestrial channels, such as BBC and Channel 4, but such programming had declined by the 2000s, with only the best known classic films occasionally being aired.

 Cronin-Stanley explained to the Watford Observer in 2016 that "People were interested in the big titles but he [her father Noel] wanted to save the smaller, more obscure titles, from getting lost".
 However, television networks rejected their pitches, unconvinced that it would be of high demand, so they decided to set up the channel independently.
 Cronin-Stanley later explained that the channel specialises in "the things people have forgotten".

 Availability

 Talking Pictures TV was initially only available via digital satellite on the Sky platform in the United Kingdom and Ireland.
 Since 15 September 2015, the channel has also been available on Freeview.
 It became available on Freesat channel 306 in February 2016, and on Virgin Media on 1 June 2017.
 On Freeview, it was initially broadcast only in standard definition (SDTV) on a HD multiplex and could be received only by Freeview HD equipment.

 From 30 November 2017, the channel became available, to those within coverage (90 percent of UK households), on any TV capable of receiving Freeview.
 In 2018, the channel reportedly had a weekly audience of about 2 million, but BBC News reported that it possibly rose to as high as 6 million in mid-2020 (during the COVID-19 pandemic).